MStypulkowski/master-thesis/README.md

 * Evaluation metrics
 * Our approach - Conditional Invertible Flow (CIF)

-You can find our paper and code of CIF in this [repo](https://github.com/MStypulkowski/CIF).
+You can find our paper and PyTorch implementation of CIF in this [repo](https://github.com/MStypulkowski/CIF).